An additive basis for the cohomology rings of regular nilpotent Hessenberg varieties: Introduction

-In this paper, using explicit presentations of the cohomology rings of regular nilpotent Hessenberg varieties, we construct an additive basis for the cohomology ring of a regular nilpotent Hessenberg variety in classical types and type $G_2$.
-The motivation is as follows.
+Our result gives an explicit additive basis for the cohomology ring of a regular nilpotent Hessenberg variety in classical types and type $G$ using an explicit presentation of the cohomology ring.
+This basis is motivated as follows.
 The flag variety admits a complex cellular decomposition by the Schubert cells, which implies that the Poincar\'e duals of Schubert varieties in the flag variety form an additive basis for the cohomology of the flag variety.
-More generally, given a Schubert variety $X$, the homology classes of smaller Schubert varieties in $X$ form an additive basis for the homology of the given Schubert variety $X$.
-Motivated by this, we propose the following problems about regular nilpotent Hessenberg varieties: \begin{enumerate} \item Given a regular nilpotent Hessenberg variety $Y$, is the set of cohomology classes of smaller regular nilpotent Hessenberg varieties in $Y$ linearly independent?
-(Problem~\ref{problem:1}) \item If the problem $(1)$ is true, then find a ``natural'' additive basis for the cohomology of the given regular nilpotent Hessenberg variety $Y$ which extends the set of cohomology classes of smaller regular nilpotent Hessenberg varieties in $Y$.
-(Problem~\ref{problem:2}) \end{enumerate} Our main theorem is to construct an additive basis for the cohomology ring of a regular nilpotent Hessenberg variety $Y$ which is obtained by extending the set of cohomology classes of smaller regular nilpotent Hessenberg varieties in $Y$ for classical types and type $G_2$.
-(In particular, the basis is in the form of a product of positive roots for types $A,B,C,G_2$.)
-As a corollary, we conclude that the problem~(1) above is true for classical types and type $G_2$.
-We also prove this for types $F_4$ and $E_6$ by using Maple.
-Note that \cite{HHMPT} gives a monomial basis for the cohomology rings of type $A$ regular nilpotent Hessenberg varieties which is different from our basis.
+More generally, given a Schubert variety $X_w$, the homology classes of smaller Schubert varieties $X_{w'}$ in $X_w$ ($w' \leq w$ in Bruhat order) form an additive basis for the homology of the given Schubert variety $X_w$.
+Motivated by this result, we can also ask related questions: